For this installation of Amsterdam Mama's Quick Guides, we're going to Zagreb, Croatia: an up-and-coming destination for families. Updated for 2019.

 Zagreb, one of the smallest capitals in Europe, is often overlooked.
 But this charming city has many secret gems.
+Zagreb is in Croatia, roughly 2 hours' direct flight from Amsterdam.
 Its popularity is growing and in 2016, it was awarded Best Christmas Market by European Best Destinations.

 Talk a Walk